Last Updated on January 14, 2021 by The ‘Noms.

 We did take a little license with this Sbagliato – as we added in more Spritzed Rosé Moscato than the original recipe called for (equal parts), but it’s more like a wine spritzer this way, especially with the added bit of tonic.

-Perfect for spring events, CK Mondavi’s Spritzed Rosé Moscato is a great choice for pairing by bringing a pop of pink.
+Perfect for spring events, CK Mondavi and Family’s Spritzed Rosé Moscato is a great choice for pairing by bringing a pop of pink.
 This spritzed, seasonal wine is available nationwide, and has a color changing label to show when the bottle is perfectly chilled.

 That’s right, it’s printed with temperature sensitive ink, so the label transforms from a cream color at room temp to a bright pink when properly chilled, at approximately 55 degrees.

-CK Mondavi’s winemaker, Randy Herron, made the Spritzed Rose Moscato to be crisp and fresh with notes of tropical fruit, juicy strawberry and peach.
+CK Mondavi and Family’s winemaker, Randy Herron, made the Spritzed Rose Moscato to be crisp and fresh with notes of tropical fruit, juicy strawberry and peach.
 The result is refreshing and pairs really well with appetizers, spicy dishes, seafood and fruity desserts!
 It’s a blend of Muscat, Sauvignon Blanc, Rubired, Pinot Grigio and other white wines.

 The Marc and Janice Mondavi family are the core family behind the CK Mondavi and Family brand.
 Marc, born and bred in Napa Valley, has been in the wine industry all of this life.
 Janice grew up on a farm near Sacramento, growing fruit trees.
 After college, she moved to St. Helena to get back to her agricultural roots, met Marc, and within two years, they fell in love and got married.
 Marc smiles, “And the rest, as they say, is history.”